“When should I fast? How long should I fast for? What can I consume while fasting? Fasting for women versus men? Exercise and fasting?”

 If you follow a low carb or ketogenic lifestyle, struggle with insulin resistance, or are simply concerned about your blood sugar levels, chances are you have heard about fasting.
 Chances are you also have lots of questions surrounding fasting and how you can feasibly incorporate it into your every day.

-We are fortunate here in Toronto to be home to the Fasting Method, a program co-founded by Dr. Jason Fung (aka THE fasting guru) and Megan Ramos, designed to naturally treat weight and other metabolic related issues through the use of various fasting protocols.
-Given the growing popularity of fasting, we, of course, had to reach out to IDM and bring this information to you!
+We are fortunate here in Toronto to be home to The Fasting Method, a program co-founded by Dr. Jason Fung (aka THE fasting guru) and Megan Ramos, designed to naturally treat weight and other metabolic related issues through various fasting protocols.

-Our recent meet up included an all-star team with whom we got to dive into all things fasting, low carb, keto, and more!
-If you were not able to attend or maybe want to review the information, the event was recorded and you can watch the video on YouTube!
-Don’t have time to watch the video right away?
-No problem!
-We have summarized our Top 5 Takeaways (and one bonus!), just for you!
+One of our most popular local meetups included an all-star team with whom we got to dive into all things fasting, low carb, keto, and more!
+If you weren't able to attend or maybe want to review the information, the event was recorded and you can watch the video on YouTube!
+We summarized our Top 5 Takeaways (and one bonus!), just for you!

 TOP 5 TAKEAWAYS

-- For example, can begin by sticking to eating just three meals a day and cutting out snacks
+- Begin by sticking to eating just three meals a day and cutting out snacks

-- Can then progress from there to a 24-hour fast…. and then a 36 hour fast… and so forth
+- Then progress from there to a 24-hour fast…. and then a 36 hour fast… and so forth

-- Do not jump into a fast after over-consuming carbohydrates.
+Do not jump into a fast after over-consuming carbohydrates!

 Why not?

-- Consuming a higher carb intake can dysregulate hormones and lead to increased water retention - conditions that are not ideal for fasting
+Consuming a higher carb intake can dysregulate hormones and lead to increased water retention (not ideal conditions for fasting).

 - Eat a little bit beyond satiation for the three days leading up to the fast